ijl20/cbs/README.md

 For effective support, each asset has two Google calendars - one for confirmed bookings and another for requested bookings - these are typically displayed overlayed in different colours and are easy to interpret.

-(5) ATTRIBUTE LIST: A few asset attributes are standardised (like identifier, name, description, image, location) but the list of attributes is generalised, so a room may have a seating capacity and projector while equipment might have a wattage.
-I would expect these attributes (and the calendar bookings) provide a good basis for a search capability which was not implemented in the prototype.
+(5) ASSET ATTRIBUTES: A few asset attributes are standardised (like identifier, name, description, image, location) but the list of attributes is generalised, so a room may have a seating capacity plus wifi and a projector while equipment might have a wattage.
+I would expect these attributes (and the calendar bookings) provide a good basis for a search capability (which was not implemented in the demonstrator).

+(6) USAGE TRACKING: The demonstrator assumes a range of roles from super-user to adminstrators of assets to approvers, bookers, requesters, and viewers of assets.
+Usage statistics are routinely recorded such that system-wide monthly active users, or bookings per asset, or assets being added to the system can be graphed and displayed.

 ## Common misunderstandings

 There are a few misunderstandings I learned during the brief period of this demonstrator development and its subsequent use in the UIS which are certain to be repeated and worth recording:

-(6) Estates colleagues focus almost entirely on the linear list of attributes that can be associated with a room, rather than the features of the platform that make it usable from a department, college or individual perspective.
-I.e. they were impressed that the demonstrator can include one or more images of the room, and a reference presented on a map, and asked if additional attributes could be added like he cleaning schedule and what was in the room.
+(A) Building Management colleagues focus almost entirely on the list of attributes that can be associated with a room, rather than the features of the platform that make it usable from a department, College or individual perspective.
+I.e. with the demonstrator they were impressed that it can include one or more images of the room, and a reference presented on a map, and asked if additional attributes could be added like he cleaning schedule and what was in the room.

-(7) Colleagues with administrative responsibility typically have a strong belief that everything to do with bookable assets should have a human approval in the loop.
+(B) Colleagues with administrative responsibility typically have a strong belief that everything to do with bookable assets should have a human approval in the loop.
 The permissive approach in my demonstrator allows ALL levels of permission from completely central administration through to individual management of assets and in every case an administrator would suggest the appropriate configuration of every asset was